devinbarry/netgate-xml-to-xlsx/README.md

 # Convert Netgate XML Firewall Exports

 ## Note
- This project has no relationship with Netgate, the company.
+This is a project solely developed by Appropriate Solutions, Inc. (“ASI”) using open source or other publicly available information.
-It is an internal project developed by Appropriate Solutions, Inc.
+ASI has no affiliation or other relationship with Rubicon Communications LLC. d/b/a Netgate other than being a satisfied customer of their Netgate firewall.

 ## Overview